SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 Z\ :sub:`2`-odd Final State Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides the intermediate Z\ :sub:`2`-odd final states, due to the assumed Z\ :sub:`2` symmetry, the element must also contain one stable Z\ :sub:`2`-odd final state (at least in collider scales).
-The quantum numbers of this final state is essential for defining which type of signature this element represents.
+Besides the intermediate Z\ :sub:`2`-odd BSM states, due to the assumed Z\ :sub:`2` symmetry, the element must also contain one stable Z\ :sub:`2`-odd final state (at least in collider scales).
+The quantum numbers of this BSM final state is essential for defining which type of signature this element represents.
-In an element the final state quantum numbers are mapped to a final state class, as defined in the `particleNames module <theory.html#module-theory.particleNames>`_ .
+In an element the  Z\ :sub:`2`-odd final state  quantum numbers are mapped to a final state class, as defined in the `particleNames module <theory.html#module-theory.particleNames>`_ .
 Some examples of final state classes are: 'MET', 'HSCP' and 'RHadronQ'.
-New final states can also be easily defined in this module.
+New final state classes can also be easily defined in this module.

 .. _branch: